liferay-search/liferay-docs/en/user/articles/130-forms/04-form-rules/06-autofill-rules.markdown

 To follow this example:

 1. Set up a data provider using the `get-countries` JSON web service.
-If you're running @product@ at `localhost:8080`, you can access this web service here:
+If you're running @sharepoint@ at `localhost:8080`, you can access this web service here:

         http://localhost:8080/api/jsonws?contextName=&signature=%2Fcountry%2Fget-countries-0